 The benefits of the Sutrue devices over traditional suturing by hand include:

 – Reduces the overall cost of surgery, being quicker and more accurate than suturing by hand and simplifying clear up procedures (needle counting) and disposal

-Here’s Professor Pepper and Mr Richard Trimlett comparing using a Sutrue handheld device to traditional suturing by hand.
+Here’s Professor Pepper and Mr Richard Trimlett comparing using the Sutrue handheld device to traditional suturing by hand.

-Professor Pepper and Mr Richard Trimlett demonstrating a Sutrue handheld device working to create automated sutures.
+Professor Pepper and Mr Richard Trimlett demonstrating the Sutrue handheld device working to create automated sutures.

-Professor Pepper and Mr Richard Trimlett discussing the applications for a Sutrue handheld device.
+Professor Pepper and Mr Richard Trimlett discussing the applications for the device.